-I am one of those people who believes that sometimes in order to really get a great room makeover, you have to pull all of those trinkets and accessories out of the space and do some heavy editing of what you had.
+I am one of those people who believes that sometimes when redecorating a bedroom or any space for that matter, you have to pull all of those trinkets and accessories out of the space and do some heavy editing of what you had.
 Pull out all those lamps, pretty storage boxes, clocks, frames, vases, knick-knacks, etc. After you put all your big stuff in the space – furniture, bedding, window treatments – come back in and slowly add in your lamps, mirrors, etc. Sometimes you may just find that less is more.
 This was exactly the case in my recent dining room makeover.
 There was simply way too much crap in that space.

-Do you have any great tips on how to decorate a bedroom?
+Do you have any great tips on decorating or redecorating a bedroom?

 Share them in the comments so we can all benefit from your awesomeness!

 Need more bedroom inspiration?
 These might help!